zac7777/Entropy/Entropy/Stats/Accuracy.md

 Whenever an attack is made, it's accuracy can be calculated by:

-Accuracy = attack's accuracy - number of weapon proficiencies
+Accuracy = attack's accuracy - number of weapon proficiencies + distance in meters + cover percentage

 #gameRules #statistic